Lithuania and the Russian invasion of Ukraine: During the Russian invasion of Ukraine (2022)

-On April 4, 2022, Lithuania decided to downgrade diplomatic relations with Russia "in response to Russia's military aggression against sovereign Ukraine and the atrocities committed by the Russian armed forces in various occupied Ukrainian cities, including the heinous massacre in Bucha."
+On 4 April 2022, Lithuania decided to downgrade diplomatic relations with Russia "in response to Russia's military aggression against sovereign Ukraine and the atrocities committed by the Russian armed forces in various occupied Ukrainian cities, including the heinous massacre in Bucha."
 Lithuania expels the Russian ambassador, recalls its ambassador and closes the Russian consulate in Klaipeda.

-On May 10, the Seimas of Lithuania, noting that the Russian military "deliberately and systematically choose civilian targets for bombing," recognized Russia as a "state supporting and carrying out terrorism," and its military actions against Ukraine - genocide of the Ukrainian people.
+On 10 May, the Seimas of Lithuania, noting that the Russian military "deliberately and systematically choose civilian targets for bombing," recognized Russia as a "state supporting and carrying out terrorism," and its military actions against Ukraine - genocide of the Ukrainian people.

 Proposal to cancel the recognition of the independence of the Republic of Lithuania

-On June 8, United Russia deputy Yevgeny Fedorov proposed to cancel the resolution of the USSR State Council "On the recognition of the independence of the Republic of Lithuania" of September 6, 1991.
-He submitted the relevant bill to the State Duma of Russia for consideration.
-Fedorov substantiates such a proposal by the fact that the USSR law "On the procedure for resolving issues related to the secession of a union republic from the USSR" was violated, since a referendum on secession from the USSR was not held in the Republic of Lithuania, and a transition period was not established for consideration all contentious issues.
-The deputy stated that the resolution of the State Council of the USSR is illegal, as it was adopted by an unconstitutional body and in violation of the requirements of a number of articles of the Constitution.
+On 8 June, the United Russia deputy Yevgeny Fedorov submitted a bill to State Duma of Russia to cancel the resolution of the USSR State Council "On the recognition of the independence of the Republic of Lithuania" of 6 September 1991.
+Fedorov substantiates such a proposal by the fact that the USSR law "On the procedure for resolving issues related to the secession of a union republic was not according to the USSR constitution.

+Lithuanian officials called the proposal absurd, pointing out that the Soviet occupation was illegal in the first place, Lithuania claimed state continuity and that the USSR actually recognized it, including the recognition of the Lithuanian state established in 1918.